+Theorem 1 implies that for Baire T the sets $\limsup h_n^{-1}(T)$ and T are equal modulo a meagre set.
 Clearly the result relativizes to any open subset of T; that is, the embedding property is a local one.
 The following theorem sheds some light on the significance of the category convergence condition (wcc).
 The result is capable of improvement, by reference to more general (topological) countability conditions.
 (Typically these lift category and measure arguments out of the classical context of separable metric spaces; in this connection, for an account of Čech-completeness and metrization theory see e.g. [Eng] §3.9 and 4.4, and for an account of p-spaces, their common generalization, see [Arh] §7.)
-Here, for instance, a $\sigma$ -discrete family could replace the countable family $\mathcal{B}$ of the theorem as the generator of the coarser topology; such a replacement would offer a route to Bing's Metrization Theorem, given sufficent regularity assumptions - see [Eng] Th.
+Here, for instance, a σ -discrete family could replace the countable family \mathcal{B} of the theorem as the generator of the coarser topology; such a replacement would offer a route to Bing's Metrization Theorem, given sufficent regularity assumptions - see [Eng] Th.
 4.4.8.
 Theorem 2 (Convergence to the identity).
-Assume that the homeomorphisms $h_n: X \to X$ satisfy the weak category convergence condition (wcc) and that X is a Baire space.
-Suppose there is a countable family $\mathcal{B}$ of open subsets of X which generates a (coarser) Hausdorff topology on X. Then, for quasi-all (under the original topology) t, there is an infinite $\mathbb{N}t$ such that (under the coarser topology)
+Assume that the homeomorphisms $h_n : X \to X$ satisfy the weak category convergence condition (wcc) and that X is a Baire space.
+Suppose there is a countable family \mathcal{B} of open subsets of X which generates a (coarser) Hausdorff topology on X. Then, for quasi-all (under the original topology) t, there is an infinite \mathbb{N}t such that

-$$\lim{m \in \mathbb{N}t} h_m(t) = t.$$
+$$\lim{m \in \mathbb{N}t} h_m(t) = t$$